salmon1802/QNN/README.md

 If you have any questions, feel free to ask!  :)
-*To ensure the correctness of the experimental results, please run QNN in FuxiCTR==2.0.1 or the latest version.*
+*To ensure the correctness of the experimental results, please run QNN in FuxiCTR==2.0.1.*

 🔥Another version of QNN, which is based on user sequence modeling, is available at https://github.com/salmon1802/QIN.